nvdnkpr/auth-scope/README.md

 # auth-scope

-Select permissions from subset of available [roles](https://github.com/alexmingoia/auth-role) and/or [permissions](https://github.com/alexmingoia/auth-permission).
+Create a scope from collection of [roles](https://github.com/alexmingoia/auth-role) and/or [permissions](https://github.com/alexmingoia/auth-permission).